Information on Prescription Drug Abuse

 When your doctor prescribes medicine for you, the effects are closely monitored.
 But when others abuse medicines that are prescribed for someone else, no one is monitoring their dosage or frequency of use.
 They can become addicted, poisoned or even die from an overdose.

-All too often, prescription or OTC drugs are combined with other substances, like alcohol or marijuana, which can lead to dangerous consequences.
+All too often, prescription or over-the-counter drugs are combined with other substances, like alcohol or marijuana, which can lead to dangerous consequences.
 And, sometimes teens attend “pharm or rainbow parties” where various prescription medications are dumped into a bowl and randomly ingested.

 Watch for these signs and symptoms

-| Drug: | Short-Term Effects of Abuse: |
+Short-Term Effects of Abuse: |

 Long-Term Effects of Abuse: |